isimrandeepkaur-spec/Induction-program/README.md

 **Prof. Rajbir Kaur Ma'am** led our maths lecture, revisiting key 12th-grade concepts while keeping the session interactive and engaging for the students.<br>
 During the BEEE lecture conducted by **Prof. Ranvir Kaur Ma'am**, we explored the fundamentals of electricity and its diverse applications, gaining a deeper understanding of the subject.<br>

+# LIBRARY VISIT HIGHLIGHTS

+As I explored the college library, I discovered a vast array of books on various subjects, gaining knowledge about different fields of study.
+Additionally, the library housed a collection of literature and other books, with many more waiting to be explored.<br> <br>
 **BY THE END OF THE DAY, I HAD GAINED VALUABLE KNOWLEDGE, ENHANCING MY INTELLIGENCE AND REFINING MY COMMUNICATION SKILLS**<br>
 # Day 4: Inspirational Talks